-8 Reasons Why You Should Consider Working in Special Education.
+8 Reasons Why You Should Consider Working in Special Education in 2021

 It is so interesting to see the world through the eyes of another and understanding where they are coming from.
 Appreciating the differing perspectives of neurodiverse individuals, embracing massive accomplishments such as tying shoelaces, or making a drink, and knowing that every day students enjoy learning and try their best.
 This is what makes SEND students extraordinary.